cyyy21/HTML---Semantic/README.md

 # StaticPage

+Activity in Codelinea Day6.

-Structure Html using semantic tags
+Structure HTML using semantic tag.